Mission to Lebanon and Syria

-The TLIG group in Lebanon was distraught, since the lies were being spread to all mobile phones.
+The TLIG group in Lebanon was distraught, since the lies were being spread onto all mobile phones.
 Consequently, we asked for prayers from the TLIG groups in France and elsewhere.
 We sadly thought that all our efforts would go in-vain.
 However, Vassula with all confidence knew that no one could stop the Lord’s Word from being spread because it was Jesus’ will to send her to our country, so as to spread the TLIG Messages in Lebanon and Syria.
 She only said "Yes" to His will.

 This priest and his followers had contacted every clergyman who had invited Vassula to speak, asking them to cancel her talk.
-He even went as far as to ask a prominent Sheikh who had prepared a big interfaith meeting for February 10th with Vassula as the keynote speaker, to cancel the event.
-We learned about this when this Sheikh called to inform us that a priest called to tell him many negative stories about Vassula.
-Therefore, to off-set his reserve, we sent him the true official position of the Vatican towards Vassula, confirmed by His Beatitude Patriarch Sfeir, along with other proofs from Cardinals who declared that the CDF allowed the propagation of the True Life in God Messages after having received clarifications from Vassula.
-Since this truth had been clarified to the Sheikh, he received Vassula at the meeting, defended her and rejected all the false declarations the priest had been feeding him.
+He even went as far as to ask a prominent sheikh who had prepared a big interfaith meeting for February 10th with Vassula as the keynote speaker, to cancel the event.
+We learned about this when this sheikh called to inform us that a priest called to tell him many negative stories about Vassula.
+Therefore, to off-set his reserve, we sent him the true official position of the Vatican towards Vassula, confirmed by His Beatitude Patriarch Sfeir, along with other proofs from cardinals who declared that the CDF allowed the propagation of the True Life in God Messages after having received clarifications from Vassula.
+Since this truth had been clarified to the sheikh, he received Vassula at the meeting, defended her and rejected all the false declarations the priest had been feeding him.

 February 10, 2017 - Lebanon

 So Vassula arrived in Beirut on Feb 10, 2017 accompanied by Fr.
 Rolf Schönenberger from Switzerland.
 On this same day, they had the inter-religious meeting mentioned above.